We Compare VOO vs VOOG: Vanguard S&P 500 ETF (VOO) vs Vanguard S&P 500 Growth ETF (VOOG)

 Vanguard’s VOOG has outperformed the S&P 500 over the last 10 years:

 VOOG (Blue) S&P 500 (Yellow)

 Vanguard VOOG’s top 10 holdings include Apple, Microsoft, Alphabet, Amazon, and Tesla.
 The ETF also provides exposure to over 200 stocks.

 The top 10 holdings make up over 50% of the portfolio.
 This isn’t very diversified compared to other ETFs such as Vanguard Total Stock Market Index Fund ETF (VTI).

-You can expect more volatility with VOOG since its top 10 holdings make up a large number of its holdings (over 50%).
-This means that a few stocks can cause VOOG’s price to change dramatically.
+You can expect more volatility with VOOG since its top 10 holdings comprise a large number of its holdings (over 50%).
+A few stocks can cause VOOG’s price to change dramatically.